Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 - [Callback](#callback)

 ## Release notes
-For technical changes, please read our [transition guide](transition-guide_netverify-fastfill.md).
+For technical changes, please read our [transition guide](transition-guide_netverify-fastfill.md)  SDK version: 2.10.1.
-SDK version: 2.10.0

-#### Features
-* Extract name suffix from US/CAN Driving Licenses
-* Improved face capturing
-* Improved image quality check to reduce blurred images

-#### Fixes
+#### Changes
-* Fixed data extraction for a few US/CAN Driving Licenses
+* Adapted handling for legal masking in Netherlands

 ## Setup
 The [basic setup](../README.md#basic-setup) is required before continuing with the following setup for Netverify.